RedaB2/AlphaLasker/README.md

 - Robust Move Generation:
 The program validates moves, updates its internal board state accurately, and communicates only valid moves to the referee.
 - Efficient Search:
-The search algorithm is efficient for a simple game like Tic-tac-toe and always returns a move well within the allotted time limit.
+The search algorithm is efficient for a simple game like LaskerMorris and always returns a move within the allotted time limit.
 - Clear Code Structure:
 The code is modular and well-commented, making it easy to understand, maintain, and extend.